This manual is for Tarlz (version 0.26, 7 December 2024).

 tar +========+======+=================+===============+========+======+========+ | header | data | extended header | extended data | header | data | EOA | +========+======+=================+===============+========+======+========+ tar.lz +===============+=================================================+========+ | member | member | member | +===============+=================================================+========+

 The pax header block is identical to the ustar header block described below except that the typeflag has the value 'x' (extended).
 The field 'size' is the size of the extended header data in bytes.
-Most other fields in the pax header block are zeroed on archive creation to prevent trouble if the archive is read by an ustar tool, and are ignored by tarlz on archive extraction.
+Most other fields in the pax header block are zeroed on archive creation to prevent trouble if the archive is read by a ustar tool, and are ignored by tarlz on archive extraction.
 See flawed-compat.

 Tarlz limits the size of the pax extended header data so that the whole header set (extended header + extended data + ustar header) can be read and decoded in a buffer of size INT_MAX.